My Coronavirus (Covid-19) Investing Strategy For Peer to Peer Lending and the Stock Market

 In Conclusion – Stay the Course

-This phase has been an important reminder for me during my investing journey.
+This phrase has been an important reminder for me during my investing journey.
 I have to remember that everything is temporary and that these tough economic times will pass.
 Nearly every time I’ve tried to market time my investments, I’ve gotten the timing wrong.
 I tend to sell when the prices are falling and buy when the prices are rising, never knowing where these tops and bottoms are.
 So now I just stay the course.

 For peer to peer lending, I have no power to see the future, but I believe the industry is here to stay.
 My hope is that this financial crisis will weed out the bad peer to peer lending companies and allow the quality companies to thrive.
 Building customer confidence will be essential for the strong peer to peer companies future.
 Surviving this economic downturn should be a great way for these companies to build this trust and confidence with investors.